visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Users can visualize the near, view, and far planes in physical space alongside the meshes used in the ray trace.

 .. figure:: images/xray_imaging_planes.png
-TODO this picture is bad - use it in the pitfalls section instead (but visualize the ray corners to show the frustum)

 The imaging planes used by the X Ray Image Query visualized on top of the simulation data.
 The near plane is in red, the view plane in transparent orange, and the far plane in blue.